quicwg/base-drafts/draft-ietf-quic-http.md

 series status code to the client, as defined in Section 10.3 of {{!SEMANTICS}}.

 All DATA frames on the stream correspond to data sent or received on the TCP connection.
-Any DATA frame sent by the client is transmitted by the proxy to the TCP server; data received from the TCP server is packaged into DATA frames by the proxy.
+The payload of any DATA frame sent by the client is transmitted by the proxy to the TCP server; data received from the TCP server is packaged into DATA frames by the proxy.
 Note that the size and number of TCP segments is not guaranteed to map predictably to the size and number of HTTP DATA or QUIC STREAM frames.

 Once the CONNECT method has completed, only DATA frames are permitted to be sent on the stream.
 Extension frames MAY be used if specifically permitted by the definition of the extension.
-Receipt of any other frame type MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.
+Receipt of any other known frame type MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

 The TCP connection can be closed by either peer.
 When the client ends the request stream (that is, the receive stream at the proxy enters the "Data Recvd" state), the proxy will set the FIN bit on its connection to the TCP server.
-When the proxy receives a packet with the FIN bit set, it will terminate the send stream that it sends to the client.
+When the proxy receives a packet with the FIN bit set, it will close the send stream that it sends to the client.
 TCP connections which remain half-closed in a single direction are not invalid, but are often handled poorly by servers, so clients SHOULD NOT close a stream for sending while they still expect to receive data from the target of the CONNECT.